 Can I call the police?

-If you suspect that you’re under surveillance and want to know for sure, you can request your disability claim file from your insurer and the facts of your surveillance should be in the file.
+If you suspect that you’re under surveillance and want to know for sure, you can request your disability claim file from your insurer.
+This file will tell you if you are under surveillance or not.

 However, if you are concerned about getting cut off due to surveillance, we highly recommend getting in contact with a lawyer as soon as possible.

 Resolute Legal has represented hundreds of clients who have been under surveillance.
 We know what to do in these situations, and we want to help you.
 Click here to book a free consultation, or call (888) 732-0470.